growth-kitchen/gk.tech-test/README.md

 - Restaurant's description.
 - Each menu item with its name, description, image, unit price and a button to add it to the basket.

-3. Create a button that, when clicking it, will simulate the action of "placing an order".
-Simply log to the `console` a JavaScript `object` including, but not limited to, all the items in the basket.
-It's up to you to decide what data you should include when you're "placing an order" and how to structure it.
+3. When clicking on the button to add a menu item to the basket, it should update the basket and log to the console the total value of the basket.

 4. Create an `EXPLANATION.md` file explaining your solution and decisions that you had to make, including, at least:
 - How to run the solution and the tests, and any pre-requisites.